xlladdins/xll24/README.md

 One reason for Python's popularity is that someone who knows how to call C, C++, and even Fortran from Python has already written a library to do that.
+The xll library allows you to do that directly from the most popular language in the world, Excel.